Configuration-driven UI – Fast Track

 Keeping in mind the product’s complexity and delivering the features and dashboards more systematically and faster, a configuration-driven UI built for reusability was the most suitable solution to cover overall use cases and development.

 This implementation came with its own set of challenges.
 One is Reusability.
 If a component is reusable, it will have multiple use cases across the product, and the built component should fit the bill for all of it.
 Not just that, there is also a need to have flexibility to the extent that the components can be interdependent and still perform and manage heavy data.
-Ex – A “Filter component” (Read about reducing uptime by 20x using a Framework level feature) and a “Table Component” are interdependent on each other’s functionality.
+Ex – A “Filter component” (Read about reducing load time by 20x using a Framework level feature) and a “Table Component” are interdependent on each other’s functionality.

 Benefits